Thank you for your interest in the 50 States & 13 Colonies Ride.

 The 50 States route will pass through all of the pit stops.
 The 13 Colonies route will only pass through the Eastern Market lunch pit stop.
 Both rides will end at Mellow Mushroom in Adams Morgan for the post ride celebration.
-The post ride celebration will be from 2-6pm.
 Water from our bicycle-loving friends at Drink More Water will be provided for registered riders at the start and each pit stop.

-Cue sheets for the route or ride maps will NOT be released prior to the event.
-Everyone will receive route information upon check in.
-Part of the fun and appeal of the 50 States and 13 colonies rides are that the route is a surprise.
+ROUTE INFO: Cue sheets for the route or ride maps will NOT be released prior to the event.
+Everyone will receive cue sheets upon check in.
+Part of the fun and appeal of the 50 States and 13 Colonies Rides are that the route is a surprise.
 It’s an adventure.
 It’s an experience.

 And know that when the day comes, it’s not a question of “if” you get lost, it’s a question of “when.”
 Ride marshals will be there to help guide and direct you, so do your best to stay with one of the yellow vests or make a new friend and ride with someone who’s done the route before.

-About the 50 States route: The route is long (doing 62 miles, a metric century, in the city feels more like doing 100 miles anywhere else), so riders are encouraged to have experience riding long distances.
+About the 50 States route: The route is long-62 miles, a metric century-and in the city 62 miles feels more like doing 100 miles, so riders are encouraged to have experience riding long distances.
 The route is also fairly hilly and there is a lot of stop-and-go since riders must follow traffic laws.
-There will be 4 pit stops throughout the route for riders to stop and rest, refill up water bottles, and enjoy some snacks.
+There will be at least 4 pit stops throughout the route for riders to stop and rest, refill up water bottles, and enjoy some snacks.
 The route goes through all 8 wards of DC.

 About the 13 Colonies route: The route is easy to accomplish for both new and experienced urban bicyclists and makes for a very enjoyable ride.
 The 15-mile route does go through NW, NE and SE Washington, DC, as it loops around the downtown area and neighboring communities.
 There will be one pit stop which is the lunch pit stop for riders to rest and enjoy lunch.